masc-ucsc/livehd/README.md

 A single LGraph represents a single netlist module.
 LGraph is composed of nodes, node pins, edges and tables of attributes.
 An LGraph node is affiliated with a node type and each type defines different amounts of input and output node pins.
 For example, a node can have 3 input ports and 2 output pins.
-Each of the IO pins can have many edges to other graph nodes.
+Each of the input/output pins can have many edges to other graph nodes.
 Every node pin has an affiliated node pid.
 In the code, every node_pin has a `Port_ID`.

 A pair of driver pin and sink pin constitutes an edge.
 In the following API example, an edge is connected from a driver pin (pid1) to a sink pin (pid3).
 The bitwidth of the driver pin determines the edge bitwidth.

+### Node, Node_pin, and Edge Construction
 ```cpp
 auto node = lg->create_node(Node_Type_Op);